trinodb/trino/presto-docs/src/main/sphinx/connector/blackhole.rst

 Primarily Black Hole connector is designed for high performance testing of other components.
 It works like the ``/dev/null`` device on Unix-like operating systems for data writing and like ``/dev/null`` or ``/dev/zero`` for data reading.
-However, it also has some other features that allow testing Presto in a more controlled manner.
-Metadata for any tables created via this connector is kept in memory on the coordinator and discarded when Presto restarts.
+However, it also has some other features that allow testing Trino in a more controlled manner.
+Metadata for any tables created via this connector is kept in memory on the coordinator and discarded when Trino restarts.
 Created tables are by default always empty, and any data written to them is ignored and data reads return no rows.